Starbucks: Beer Is Out, Ice Cream Is In

 McDonald’s Has Yet To Make A Statement About Michael Keaton’s Film, ‘The Founder’

 This isn’t Starbucks first foray into the world of ice cream.
 In 1996, Starbucks introduced its own brand of ice cream with flavors based on the company’s beverages.
-In 2008, Starbucks signed an agreement with Unilever to manufacture, market and distribute the ice cream in the U.S. and Canada.
-The ice was big success initially extending to a variety of flavors, but by 2013, the brand was quietly discontinued.
+In 2008, Starbucks signed an agreement with Unilever to manufacture, market, and distribute the ice cream in the U.S. and Canada.
+The ice cream was a big success, initially, extending to a variety of flavors, but by 2013, the brand was quietly discontinued.

 [Featured Image by Alex Wong/Getty Images]